-Pursuant to California Education Code Section 67381, IVCPD and the Irvine and Tustin Police Departments have adopted and signed written Memoranda of Understanding that clarify operational responsibilities for the investigation of violent and non-violent crimes occurring on college property, both on the IVC campus and at ATEP in Tustin.
+Pursuant to California Education Code Section 67381, IVCPD and the Irvine and Tustin Police Departments have adopted and signed a written Memoranda of Understanding that clarify operational responsibilities for the investigation of violent and non-violent crimes occurring on college property, both on the IVC campus and at ATEP in Tustin.
 Due to the sophisticated investigative resources required to investigate certain crimes properly, IVCPD, by agreement, has arranged in certain circumstances for assistance from the Irvine and Tustin Police Departments, respectively.

 The agreement states that the IVCPD will be the primary reporting and investigating law enforcement agency for all crimes occurring on the Irvine Valley College and ATEP campuses, except Part One crimes of Homicide, Robbery, Kidnapping, Felony Assault, Auto Thefts, Sexual Assaults, Hate Crimes, and Crimes Against Children and other felonious crimes.
 The Irvine Police Department will be the lead reporting and investigating agency for these crimes if reported on the IVC campus and the Tustin Police Department will be the lead agency if reported on the ATEP campus.
-The Irvine Police Department will be the primary reporting and investigating law enforcement agency for all crimes occurring in the vicinity of the Irvine Valley College campus and properties.
+The Irvine Police Department will be the primary reporting and investigating law enforcement agency for all crimes occurring in the vicinity of the Irvine Valley College campus outside the boundaries of the Irvine Valley College campus and properties.
 The Tustin Police Department will be the primary reporting and investigating agency for all crimes occurring in the vicinity of the ATEP campus outside the boundaries of the ATEP campus and properties.
 Both agencies will continue to provide mutual aid assistance as appropriate when requested.

-IVCPD maintains a strong working relationship with state and local police agencies, including the Orange County Sheriff's Department, Irvine Police Department, Tustin Police Department and California Highway Patrol.
+IVCPD maintains a strong working relationship with state and local police agencies, including the Irvine Police Department, Tustin Police Department, Orange County Sheriff's Department and California Highway Patrol.